-\ The first performance share unit plan is effective from FY2020 until the end of FY2022, with a threeyear evaluation period.
+The first performance share unit plan is effective from FY2020 until the end of FY2022, with a three-year evaluation period.
 The performance share unit plan for 2021 is effective for three years starting from FY2021 until the end of FY2023.
 The performance share unit plan for 2022 is effective for three years starting from FY2022 until the end of FY2024.
-From 2023 onwards, the Company plans to offer performance-linked performance share unit plans to Directors who also serve as Executive Officers during first fiscal year of each three-year performance evaluation period.
+From 2023 onwards, the Company plans to offer performance-linked performance share unit plans to Directors who also serve as Executive Officers during the first fiscal year of each three-year performance evaluation period.
 The maximum amount is approved at the Annual General Meetings.

 The Company abolished the stock option grants plan in 2020, except for the stocks already granted, and does not issue new stock option grants hereafter.
-The Company has instead introduced the restricted stock remuneration plan and PSU plan as mid- to long-term incentives.
+The Company has instead introduced the restricted stock remuneration plan and performance share unit plan as medium- to long-term incentives.